 Depending on your circumstances we may be able to be appointed as an Appointee or a Deputy to help you manage your finances.
 The Client Finance Team provides this support to vulnerable adults across Oldham.

 You may be able to use an Appointeeship if you:

 - Have difficulty managing money on a day-to-day basis

 - There is a risk of people taking advantage of you and taking your money

 - It is difficult to get to the bank and no one else can go for you

 Before deciding if an Appointeeship is the right choice, you will have a social care needs assessment.
 Your social worker will discuss the options with you and make a referral if it is appropriate and in your best interest.

-If the Money Management Team is appointed they will:
+If the Client Finance Team is appointed they will: